Symphony No. 2 (Corigliano): Composition

-Based on his String Quartet (1995), as Corigliano explains: "My quartet is in five movements, three of which are notated in spatial notation.
-This means that the players do not count beats, but play more freely rhythmically, coordinating at various points but totally independent in others," requiring rewriting of this and other issues for larger ensemble.
+Based on his String Quartet (1995).
+As Corigliano explains: "My quartet is in five movements, three of which are notated in spatial notation.
+This means that the players do not count beats, but play more freely rhythmically, coordinating at various points but totally independent in others."
+This approach had to be adapted -along with other aspects of the piece- to suit a larger ensemble.

 Reception

 The piece was awarded the 2001 Pulitzer Prize for Music.